 When investing in shares we are driven by two fears: The fear of getting in at the exactly the wrong time and the fear of missing out.
 After fighting these fears for months, you make the jump and invest some funds.
-Then you start watching the funds like a hawk.
+Then you start staring at your investments like a hawk.
 If it goes up, you are ecstatic and when it drops, the family doesn’t get ice-cream for weeks.
 If Murphy has anything to do with it, the price will drop significantly the very next day.

 You started investing because you have a dream of a better future.
 The road to that dream is winding with a lot of emotional ups and downs.
 If you are investing in long-term index funds and unit trusts, you can spare yourself all those emotions by simply investing every month without checking the returns four times a day.